2022 Gasparilla Bowl: Wake Forest

 Wake Forest finished their regular season with a 7–5 record, losing four of their final five games after starting the season with six wins in their first seven games.
-They faced four ranked teams during the season, defeating Florida State while losing to Clemson, NC State, and North Carolina.
+They faced four teams ranked in the AP Top 25 poll during the season, defeating Florida State while losing to Clemson, NC State, and North Carolina.

-One of the major headlines for Wake Forest entering the game was the impending departure of quarterback Sam Hartman; though it was not made clear before the game whether he would leave for the transfer portal or the NFL Draft, it was announced that this would be his last game at Wake Forest.
-While the passing offense was certainly viewed as a strength, the pass defense was analyzed to be more shaky and largely dependent on the ratio of pass plays to rush plays that were run by the opposing offense.
+One of the major headlines for Wake Forest entering the game was the impending departure of quarterback Sam Hartman; though it was not made clear before the game whether he would leave for the transfer portal or the NFL draft, it was announced that this would be his last game at Wake Forest.
+While the passing offense was viewed as a strength, the pass defense was analyzed to be more shaky and largely dependent on the ratio of pass plays to rush plays that were run by the opposing offense.
 The Demon Deacons defense was impacted by the loss of cornerbacks JJ Roberts and Gavin Holmes to the transfer portal; the latter announced his commitment to Texas two days before the game.